KonstiDE/ERNIE/README.md

 ### Topic Modeling

-To execute and fit the fetched, pre-processed documents into a BERTopic model, call `process_docs()`.
+To execute and fit the fetched, pre-processed documents into a BERTopic model, call `analyse_docs()`.
 Again, the attributes of this mehtods are explained in detail in the following:

 | Argument   | Description                   | Default Value  | Ignored if [...]              |
 |------------|-------------------------------|----------------| ----------------------------- |